Dash1704/CV/README.md

 Having spent the last five years of working as a police officer in London, dealing with challenging situations has brought me a high level of focus, problem solving and passion to the start of my career in software development.
 Using skills I have gained from my previous career, I look forward to working in a team, to build simple, effective and concise code and I relish to the opportunity of improving my skillset, whilst working for a company who are passionate in their mission.

-I wanted a new challenge, where I could show my creative abilities and still be able to solve puzzles.
-After scrathing the surface of the software development world, it really appealed to me and I loved starting projects from scratch and seeing them flourish into life.

 ## Projects

 | Name                         | Description       | Tech/tools        |